-Through regional projects under the EU Trust Fund, such as AJUSEN (Appui à la Justice, Sécurité et à la Gestion des Frontières au Niger) and the Joint Investigation Team, the EU is helping the Niger authorities apprehend and prosecute more criminals and thus crack down on smuggling and trafficking.
-Against this background, a common operational partnership (COP) to address smuggling and trafficking in a comprehensive manner and dismantle criminal rings is being set up in Senegal.
-Search and rescue missions in Niger supported by the EU Trust Fund have rescued more than 13,000 stranded migrants since 2017.
+Through regional projects under the EU Trust Fund, such as AJUSEN (Appui à la Justice, Sécurité et à la Gestion des Frontières au Niger) and the Joint Investigation Team, the EU is helping the Nigerien authorities apprehend and prosecute more criminals and thus crack down on smuggling and trafficking.
+Against this background, a Common Operational Partnership with Senegal, worth €9 million, adopted under the EU Trust Fund for Africa in November 2018, is further helping with efforts to address smuggling and trafficking comprehensively, dismantle criminal rings and boost regional cooperation in this area.
+Search and rescue missions in Niger supported by the EU Trust Fund have rescued more than 21,000 stranded migrants since 2017.

-The Joint Investigation Team (JIT) - a team of French, Spanish and Nigerien officials, financed by the EU Emergency Trust Fund for Africa with €6 million, has been deployed in Niger to investigate and prosecute smuggling and trafficking networks.
-Thanks to constant peer-to-peer dialogue, training and mentoring, the Nigerien law enforcement authorities are investigating criminal networks and have secured 200 prosecutions.
-In addition, 33 international criminal networks have been dismantled since its inception in 2017.
+The Joint Investigation Team, a team of French, Spanish and Nigerien officials with €6 million in funding from the EU Emergency Trust Fund for Africa, has been deployed in Niger to investigate and prosecute smuggling and trafficking networks.
+Thanks to constant peer-to-peer dialogue, training and mentoring, the Nigerien law enforcement authorities are investigating criminal networks and have secured 266 prosecutions.
+In addition, 39 international criminal networks have been dismantled since its inception in 2017.

-The EU is the largest supporter of the G5 Sahel Joint Force, which aims to tackle security challenges, including organised crime and the trafficking of arms, drugs and human beings.
+The EU is the largest supporter of the G5 Sahel Joint Force, which aims to tackle security challenges, including organised crime and the trafficking of arms, drugs and trafficking in human beings.
 An EU - AU and G5 Sahel co-hosted conference on 23 February 2018 pledged €414 million, with €100 million from the EU alone.
 At the International Conference of Donors and Partners of the G5 Sahel in December 2018, the EU pledged a further contribution of €125 million from the Trust Fund for stabilisation efforts in the region.

-Regional coordination is also strengthened through programmes targeting criminal organisations, including trafficking in human beings, in the countries of the Gulf of Guinea, aiming at providing partner countries with the appropriate tools to protect migrants, prevent human trafficking and prosecute the criminals.
+Regional coordination is also expanding through programmes targeting criminal organisations, including trafficking in human beings, in the countries of the Gulf of Guinea, aimed at providing partner countries with the appropriate tools to protect migrants, prevent smuggling and prosecute the criminals.